 It was the same story at the Westby Cooperative Creamery, founded in 1903: I went in for aged Cheddar and came out with three pounds of especially good Amish cashew crunch from Hidden Ridge Farm.

 You can get a cappuccino at the sunny espresso bar of the Westby Pharmacy and shop for imported goods at Dregne's.
 In Poplar Coulee, west of Timber Coulee, there's snowshoeing on five miles of trails at Norskedalen Nature and Heritage Center, which has a visitor center, arboretum and restored Norwegian pioneer homestead to explore.

 The coulees are beautiful in winter, when shifting shadows highlight their sinuous, snow-covered curves.
 It's easy to see why the Norwegians loved these tucked-away valleys, so well-suited for their favorite sport.

 "Wherever you live in the world, you've got to take something out of it,'' says P.T.
 Bland, the honorary Norwegian who retired only in 2007.
 "The tournament is a great prescription for the community.
 Plus, it's a lot of fun.''

 Getting there: La Crosse is three hours from St. Paul; Westby is another half-hour.

 To get to Timber Coulee, take Wisconsin 27 north from Westby, then County Road P west.

-Snowflake Ski-Jumping Competition: In 2018, it's Feb.
-2-3.
-Pork sandwiches, brats and other food are sold at the hill.
+Snowflake Ski-Jumping Competition: In 2020, it's Jan.
+31-Feb.
+1. Pork sandwiches, brats and other food are sold at the hill.

 Accommodations: The Westby House B&B, just off main street, is an 1890s Victorian and adjacent guest house with seven rooms and suites.